AdobeDocs/commerce-learn.en/help/app-builder/first-app/web-src-folder.md

 ---
 title: The web-src folder
-description: Learn about the types of files in the web-src folder and the nested files and folders for this sample application
+description: Learn about the types of files in the web-src folder and the nested files and folders for this sample application.
-landing-page-description: Learn about Adobe Developer App Builder used with Adobe Commerce and what types of files are located in the web-src folder
+landing-page-description: Learn about Adobe Developer App Builder used with Adobe Commerce and what types of files are located in the web-src folder.
 kt: 12425
 doc-type: tutorial
 audience: all